PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### TTK Buttons

-Beginning in release 4.7.0 PySimpleGUI supports both "normal" tk Buttons and ttk Buttons.
+Beginning in release 4.7.0, PySimpleGUI supports both "normal" tk Buttons and ttk Buttons.
 This change was needed so that Mac users can use colors on their buttons.
 There is a bug that causes tk Buttons to not show text when you attempt to change the button color.
 Note that this problem goes away if you install Python from the official Python.org site rather than using Homebrew.
 A number of users have switched and are quite happy since even tk Buttons work on the Mac after the switch.

-By default Mac users will get ttk Buttons when a Button Element is used.
+By default, Mac users will get ttk Buttons when a Button Element is used.
 All other platforms will get a normal tk Button.
 There are ways to override this behavior.
 One is by using the parameter `use_ttk_buttons` when you create your window.
 If set to True, all buttons will be ttk Buttons in the window.
 If set to False, all buttons will be normal tk Buttons.
-If not set then the platform or the Button Element determines which is used.
+If not set, then the platform or the Button Element determines which is used.

 If a system-wide setting is desired, then the default can be set using `set_options`.
 This will affect all windows such as popups and the debug window.

 ### TTK Themes

 tkinter has a number of "Themes" that can be used with ttk widgets.
-In PySimpleGUI these widgets include - Table, Tree, Combobox, Button, ProgressBar, Tabs & TabGroups.
+In PySimpleGUI, these widgets include - Table, Tree, Combobox, Button, ProgressBar, Tabs & TabGroups.
 Some elements have a 'theme' parameter but these are no longer used and should be ignored.
 The initial release of PySimpleGUI attempted to mix themes in a single window but since have learned this is not possible so instead it is set at the Window or the system level.

 If a system-wide setting is desired, then the default can be set using `set_options`.
 This will affect all windows such as popups and the debug window.